 College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > News and Events > DePaul receives $750K from Mellon Foundation to launch Experiential Humanities Collaborative

-DePaul’s College of Liberal Arts and Social Sciences has been awarded a four-year, $750,000 grant from The Andrew W. Mellon Foundation in support of a humanities initiative that will bring together faculty, Chicago area community organization leaders and students to address current day societal issues.
+DePaul’s College of Liberal Arts and Social Sciences has been awarded a four-year, $750,000 grant from the Mellon Foundation in support of a humanities initiative that will bring together faculty, Chicago area community organization leaders and students to address current day societal issues.

 Known as the Experiential Humanities Collaborative, the initiative will champion the power of the humanities to make meaningful social impact through experiential engagement in higher education and the community.